AESPS/operative-agent/README.md

 ## 🛠️ Agent-Managed Toolset

 > Just describe what you need — Operative decides which tool to deploy.
-> It's like having an unc who actually helps instead of judging your commands. 💀
+> It's like having an partner who actually helps instead of judging your commands. 💀

 ### 🔍 Recon (Main-Character Flow)
 | Tool | Description | Key Features |